jle034/rshell/grep/README.md

 Regular expressions are special patterns of letters and symbols that represent a search pattern.

 Let’s say you want to search for blank lines in your code.
-Maybe you just want to know how many lines of your code really have no purpose.
+Maybe you just want to know how many lines of your code are not being used.
 How do you search for a blank line using grep?

 The caret symbol `^` is a regular expression that matches at the beginning of a string or line, and the dollar sign `$` is a regular expression that matches at the end.
-Putting these two regular expressions, we have a pattern that represents a blank line.
+Putting these two regular expressions together, we have a pattern that represents a blank line.

 Let’s search for blank lines in our examples/ex1.cpp file: